-A luxurious, five-star hotel situated in the heart of the city alongside the Amstel river — just a 10-minute walk away from Dam square.
+Hotel De L’Europe is a luxurious, five-star hotel situated in the heart of the city alongside the Amstel river — just a 10-minute walk from Dam square.
 In fact, it is within easy walking distance from Amsterdam Central Station — as well as from the Rijksmuseum, Van Gogh museum, and the Concertgebouw.

 Movie lovers may recognize the hotel from Hitchcock’s “Foreign Correspondent,” in which De L’Europe is used as a backdrop.

 The hotel (see the photo at the top of this page) is owned by the Heineken family.
 Yes, that Heineken.
 Its bar, named after Freddy Heineken, was named best hotel bar by local newspaper Het Parool.
 It is loved by locals and tourists alike.
 Opened in 1896, the building is listed as a national monument.